miguel-guerrero/antlr4_system_verilog_parser/README.md

 # TESTS

-A number of System Verilog files are included as test corpus under the ```TESTS``` directory.
+A number of System Verilog files are included as test corpus under the ```CORPUS``` directory.
 They are currently taken from the RISC-V Pulpino project but more will be added over time.
 They are covered under their own license, and are included here only as a convenience.
 To run them do:

     $ make                          -> do once
-    $ ./sv_parse.sh TESTS/*.sv
+    $ ./sv_parse.sh CORPUS/*.sv

-You can also run all of them:
+You can also run all of them (this will run with both java and python bindings)

     $ ./regress.sh